Yass Junction railway station: Services

-Yass Junction is served by two daily NSW TrainLink XPT services in each direction operating between Sydney and Melbourne, and a twice weekly NSW TrainLink Xplorer between Griffith and Sydney split from Canberrra services at Goulburn.
+Yass Junction is served by two daily NSW TrainLink XPT services in each direction operating between Sydney and Melbourne, and a twice weekly NSW TrainLink Xplorer between Griffith and Sydney split from Canberra services at Goulburn.
 NSW TrainLink also operate a road coach service from Queanbeyan to Cootamundra via Yass Junction station.
-This station is a request stop for the evening Melbourne XPT trains, so these services only stop here if passengers have booked to board/alight here.
+The station is a request stop for the evening Melbourne XPT trains, so those services only stop there if passengers have booked to board or alight.

 Heritage listing

-Yass Junction is an important site with the earliest surviving station building on the main southern railway (though altered).
-The site illustrates the changes from early construction with single track operation to duplication and the need for a second platform with additional facilities including refreshment rooms.
-These facilities in a remote location indicated concern by the railways to provide a modicum of redress to the citizens of Yass when engineering difficulties meant their town was to be by-passed by the southern railway.
-The site is significant because of the group of buildings including signal box, footbridge, station buildings and residence.
+Yass Junction has the earliest surviving station building on the main southern railway, though altered.
+The site illustrates the changes from early construction with single-track operation to duplication, creating the need for a second platform with additional facilities, including refreshment rooms.
+Those facilities in a remote location indicated a concern by the railways to provide a modicum of redress to the citizens of Yass after engineering difficulties meant their town was by-passed by the Southern Railway.
+The site is significant because of the group of buildings, including a signal box, footbridge, station buildings and residence.

 Yass Junction railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the criteria that the place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.
 It was assessed as historically, architecturally and socially rare.